Watch now: 29 new cases of COVID confirmed in McLean County over the past week

-BLOOMINGTON — Two days after the July 4 holiday, nine cases of COVID-19 were confirmed in McLean County, according to a weekly report from the Health Department.
+BLOOMINGTON — Two days after the July Fourth holiday, nine cases of COVID-19 were confirmed in McLean County, according to a weekly report from the Health Department.

-The nine cases confirmed on Tuesday were the most on a single day in the past week, MCHD reported.
+The nine cases confirmed on Tuesday, July 6, were the most confirmed on a single day in the past week, MCHD reported.
 In the past week, there have been 29 COVID cases confirmed in McLean County overall.

 None of those local cases have been reported as being of the Delta variant, which is said to be more contagious than other strains of the virus.